Harina (train)

-Harina is an mixed passenger train with 2 classes is executive and premium economy class passenger train service that operated by PT Kereta Api Indonesia with the Bandung–Surabaya Pasarturi route via the northern Java route (via Cikampek–Semarang Tawang).
+Harina is an mixed passenger train with 2 classes is executive and premium economy class passenger train service that operated by PT Kereta Api Indonesia with the Bandung–Surabaya Pasarturi via the northern Java route (via Cikampek–Semarang Tawang).
 This train is inter-city rail.
 The Train travel offer 4x travel around 731 km (454 miles) in 10 hours 36 minutes.

 Harina train begin operated by KAI on 20 May 2003 which origin from Blackbuck as the female Indian antelope.

 Etymology

-Name of the Harina is derived from the Sanskrit word hāriṇa (Devanagari script: हारिण), meaning "female Indian antelope."
+Name of the Harina is derived from the Sanskrit word hāriṇa (Devanagari script: हारिण), meaning "female Indian antelope".

-The Harina train also assists the Ciremai on the Bandung–Semarang Tawang route, as it runs along the northern Java line, connecting between Bandung with Surabaya via Semarang.
+The Harina train also assists the Ciremai on the Bandung–Semarang Tawang route, as it runs along the northern Java line, connecting Bandung with Surabaya via Semarang.

 Operating

 The Harina train first operated on 20 May 2003, as the successor to the Mahesa train on the Bandung–Semarang Tawang route via Southern Java route.

-However, the operation of the Mahesa train was stopped because the distance was too long in this case, the train traveled a route that seemed to be a long detour and the response from passengers wasn't very encouraging.
-In addition, this train once had a travel frequency of 2 round trips (morning and evening) before the operation of the Harina morning schedule train was stopped on 1 November 2011 because it didn't meet the minimum occupancy level.
+However, the operation of the Mahesa train was stopped because the distance was too long; in this case, the train traveled a route that seemed to be a long detour and the response from passengers was not very encouraging.
+In addition, this train once had a travel frequency of 2 round trips (morning and evening) before the operation of the Harina morning schedule train was stopped on 1 November 2011 because it did not meet the minimum occupancy level.

 Initially, it served the Semarang–Bandung route.
 After PT KAI rearranged the travel chart, this train route will be extended to Surabaya Pasar Turi.
 On 1 March 2013, the Rajawali train was removed, while this train's route was extended to Surabaya Pasar Turi, while this train's operations have been transferred from Operation Area IV Semarang to Operation Area II Bandung and the Harina and Rajawali train sets used were also transferred to Bandung (BD).

 On 1 August 2018, the Harina train start operate with Stainless Steel car from PT INKA with premium economy & executive class service.